Mutation-based Evaluation of Cryptographic API Misuse Detectors: Implementation

 \section{Implementation}

-The implementation of \tool involved three components, namely, {\sf ($1$)} selecting misuse cases from the taxonomy for mutation, {\sf ($2$)} implementing mutation operators that instantiate the misuse cases, and {\sf ($3$)} seeding/inserting the instantiated mutants in Java/Android source code at targeted locations.
+The first iteration of \tool, as discussed in our \oakland{} paper, involved three components, namely, {\sf ($1$)} selecting misuse cases from the taxonomy for mutation, {\sf ($2$)} implementing mutation operators that instantiate the misuse cases, and {\sf ($3$)} seeding/inserting the instantiated mutants in Java/Android source code at targeted locations.